-RCTC Outreach Program (Using appropriate social distance)
+RCTC Outreach Program (Ongoing)

 The Commission has supplemented Metrolink's marketing efforts by developing a grassroots outreach program that focuses on reaching communities that may not be aware of how Metrolink can be incorporated in their lives.
 The goal is to increase ridership on all Metrolink lines that service Riverside County.
 The program key elements include: